 Clearly written, well organized with endnotes, bibliography and index, Fetzer is a good example of tightly focused, documented historiography.
 Students in various disciplines could benefit from its form and structure.
 Parts of it would fit well in an introduction to American religions course; other aspects are really interesting only to specialists in esotericism or enthusiastic Michiganders.

-~Benjamin D. Grace, Novo Religio
+~Benjamin D. Grace

 This surprising spiritual biography grounds Michigan businessman John Fetzer’s life and ideas in the New Age movement.
 Wilson is a master storyteller whose careful attention to detail fills this biography with fascinating connections to the religious groups and movements that populated the twentieth-century Great Lakes region.
 Beautifully written, this book is a remarkable achievement.